Cutaneous drug reactions

 The treatment depends on the type of reaction you are having and how serious it is.
 Symptoms will often disappear once you stop taking the suspected drug or take it at a lower dosage.
 However, you may need treatment to recover.
 Your doctor may prescribe drugs to help stop the reaction, such as epinephrine, corticosteroids, antihistamines, or topical ointments.
 If you also have life-threatening symptoms, such as trouble breathing, you will be hospitalized until you are stable.

-The kind of treatment you need depends on the type of skin reaction you are having, so it's important to see your doctor and not self treat any adverse drug reactions.
-If you suspect a drug is causing an adverse reaction, talk to your doctor immediately before stopping the drug.
+The kind of treatment you need depends on the type of skin reaction you are having, so it is important to see your doctor and not self treat any adverse drug reactions.
+If you suspect a drug is causing an adverse reaction, talk to your doctor or pharmacist immediately before stopping the drug.
+A cutaneous drug reaction that occurs theh first time you take a drug may cause a more severe reaction the next time you take that drug.
+It is important to keep a record of any drugs that cause reactions when you take them.

 - Corticosteroids (applied topically, taken orally, or given intravenously), such as prednisone